Customers who find your website start a journey through your conversion funnel.

 Discounts are strong lead magnets that encourage customers to take the next step: buy a product or sign up for a newsletter.
 That’s why online stores rely on discounts so much.

-Blume, another popular online store, converts 5% of visitors by using this discount offer.
+Blume, another popular online store, converts 5% of visitors by using this discount offer (here's the case study if you're interested):

 If you’re running an online store, using a strategy like this can really help you save tons of time and capture emails quickly.